noname697/Amazing-Macropad/README.md

 ## 🛠️ Case Specifications (Fusion 360)

-The bottom case was modeled using parametric design techniques based on the STEP file exported from KiCad, following these technical specifications:
+I modeled the panel case from scratch in Fusion using the .STEP file exported from KiCad as a base to get the correct measurements; I made something simple, but functional.

 - **Internal PCB tolerance:** `0.4 mm` on each side to ensure clearance during assembly.
-- **Wall thickness:** `10.0 mm` for high structural and acoustic resistance.
+- **Wall thickness:** `13.0 mm` for high structural and acoustic resistance.
 - **Base thickness:** `3.0 mm`.
-- **USB-C port cutout:** Aligned with the physical connector and with a `0.2 mm` clearance.
+- **cut to USB:** Aligned with the physical connector.
-- **Mounting:** 4 reinforcement columns (_bosses_) in the corners with flat-bottom blind holes of **Ø 4.7 mm** for installing brass heat-set inserts.
+- **Mounting:** 4 reinforcing columns at the corners of the plate (taking care not to touch any "wires") with **Ø 4.7 mm** holes for screw installation.

 ---

-## 📦 Bill of Materials (BOM)
+## 📦 Bill of Materials

-The table below lists all components required for the complete assembly of the hardware and mechanical structure:
+The table below lists all components required for the complete assembly of the structure:

 | Item | Component                   | Quantity | Description / Specification                                |
 | :--- | :-------------------------- | :------: | :--------------------------------------------------------- |